usinterior/doi-data-hub/README.md

-open-source-program-template
+Department of the Interior Data Hub
 ============================

-This is a set of artifacts that an organization can use to help support and open source program
+This is the code behind the Department of the Interior's Data Hub.
+Please see the gh-pages branch to view code and activity.